+The practical components related to the skills maintenance requirements for SLS awards are outlined in the annual SLSA skills maintenance circular.
 Practical components are completed at a surf lifesaving club.
-Members register to attend a skills maintenance session/event at their local surf lifesaving club or may register to complete the skills maintenance practical at another surf lifesaving club as SLSA sets the minimum requirements for skills maintenance.
+Members will need to register to attend relevant skills maintenance sessions/events at their local surf lifesaving club or may register at another surf lifesaving club.
+Patrol Captains are encouraged to apply to become Endorsed Delegates so that skills maintenance can be completed while on patrol in smaller groups.